openvinotoolkit/model_server/docs/python_support/quickstart.md

 - **input**: "text"
 - **output**: "uppercase"

 You can also see `input_stream` and `output_stream` on the node level.
-They are connected to how inputs and outputs are accessed and created in the `execute` code.
-Notice how in the previous step, in `execute` implementation, you call the output tensor - "uppercase".
+Those refer to naming in the `execute` method code.
+Notice how in the previous step, in `execute` implementation, you name the output tensor - "uppercase".

 In that case the names of the streams both on the graph and on the node level are exactly the same, which means that a graph input is also a node input and a node output is also a graph output.